2nd Chakra Series – 21 Ways to Care for Your Sacral Chakra

 The next few items have to do with learning to work with your natural cycles and life phases, many of which are ruled by 2nd chakra functions.

 11) If you are a mother, routinely assess your energetic balance.
-Recognize the phase of mother/child relationship you are in, and think about pacing, balance, and energy access issues as discussed in the Motherhood and Creativity post.
+Recognize the phase of mother/child relationship you are in, and think about pacing, balance, and energy access issues as discussed in the Motherhood and Creativity post and the Mother-Child Energy Connection article.
 Allow yourself solitude.

 12) Learn to recognize, accept and work with your personal cycles of going inward and outward.
 A lot has been written about women’s menstrual cycles, and how that impacts our energy field and awareness.
 The general theme is that during the first half of our cycle, from the end of menstruation to ovulation, we are more externally focused, yang-driven, and intent and creation oriented.
 Then during the second half, from ovulation to the start menstruation, we are more internally focused, yin-driven, and intuition and incubation oriented (and more absorbent.)
 But I think many women have other larger personal cycles too, of going inward and outward in phases (and of course, if you don’t menstruate or are irregular, your cycles may be different also.)
 So the point is, try and look for these cycles of naturally turning inward and incubating vs. moving outward and creating.
 Learn what you need to provide for yourself during each phase, and communicate with those around you regarding them, to the extent possible.